Guyasuta: Pontiac's War

 Guyasuta was a major player in Pontiac's Rebellion—indeed, some historians once referred to that war as the Pontiac–Guyasuta War.
 As early as 1761 he and Seneca war chief Tahaiadoris were circulating a large red wampum belt, known as the war hatchet, among the Native American communities near Detroit.
 According to Sir William Johnson's deputy, George Croghan, the purpose was to bring on a general uprising, which appeared imminent.
-Croghan learned that Guyasuta and Tahaiadoris were planning to incite the tribes around Detroit, the Ottawa, Potawatomi, and Wyandot, to surprise the garrison there and take over the fort, giving their warriors access to abundant stores of guns and ammunition.
-Next, the nations in the Ohio River Valley, the Delaware, Shawnee, and Twightwee, would attack the smaller forts around Fort Pitt.
-The Mingo and other Iroquois allies would attack and capture the French-built forts of Presque Isle, Fort Le Boeuf, and Fort Venango.
-Finally, the Iroquois Six Nations Confederacy would cut communications between Fort Niagara, Oswego, and the Mohawk Valley.
+Croghan learned that Guyasuta and Tahaiadoris were planning to incite the tribes around Detroit, the Odawa, Potawatomi, and Wyandot, to surprise the garrison there and take over the fort, giving their warriors access to abundant stores of guns and ammunition.
+Next, the nations in the Ohio River Valley, the Lenape, Shawnee, and Miami (Twightwee), would attack the smaller forts around Fort Pitt.
+The Mingo and other League members would attack and capture the French-built forts of Presque Isle, Fort Le Boeuf, and Fort Venango.
+Finally, the Haudenosaunee Six Nations Confederacy would cut communications between Fort Niagara, Oswego, and the Mohawk Valley.
 With these communication and supply routes secured, the major military posts at Niagara and Fort Pitt could be starved into surrender, as the Native Americans were not inclined to try to take these forts by force, being unaccustomed to siege warfare.

 Highlanders charge at the Battle of Bushy Run.

 This scheme assumed that the French would support the uprising with weaponry and hopefully troops.
-Guyasuta and Tahaiadoris also suggested forming an alliance with the Cherokee, who were traditional enemies of the Iroquois.
+Guyasuta and Tahaiadoris also suggested forming an alliance with the Cherokee, who were traditional enemies of the Haudenosaunee.
 Guyasuta's interpreter revealed the plot to the commander at Fort Detroit, and an Odawa chief confirmed the allegation, identifying Guysuta as the "bad bird among us."
 Guyasuta confessed his involvement in the scheme to Croghan several years later.